 Simply put, delta-10 THC is one of the hundreds of types of cannabinoids, or active compounds, that can be found in the plant.
 This compound is only available in trace amounts, which is why it is elusive and easily misidentified.
 Considering the nature of delta-10 and its evasion from the detection of researchers, it should come as no surprise that there is very little research available on it, unlike delta-9 THC (commonly referred to as simply “THC”), cannabidiol (CBD), or even compared to delta-8 THC.

 Based on this hypothesis and anecdotal accounts, delta-10 induces a mellow but energizing state that leaves the consumer feeling jovial.
 However, there is currently no research to support this, and it’s important to keep in mind that cannabinoids affect everyone differently.

 You may be wondering whether delta-10 can get you high, what it feels like, and whether it will appear on drug tests.
 Anecdotal reports and David Reckles from Private Label Hemp Lab indicate that delta-10 can deliver psychoactive effects that make you feel subtly high.

-While there are no clinical findings about delta-10’s effects, Reckles shares his view on delta-10’s potential and what it feels like by stating, “Delta-10 is going to be insanely popular because it offers euphoria and increased focus, without the paranoia and anxiety some users report from Delta-9 [more on this comparison in upcoming in the upcoming sections].”
+While there are no clinical findings about delta-10’s effects, Reckles shares his view on delta-10’s psychoactive properties and what it feels like by stating, “Delta-10 is going to be insanely popular because it offers euphoria and increased focus, without the paranoia and anxiety some users report from Delta-9 [more on this comparison in upcoming in the upcoming sections].”

-The consensus is that delta-10 THC is safe for consumption, especially considering that we are already consuming trace amounts of the compound when we consume cannabis.
+The consensus by the cannabis industry is that delta-10 THC is safe for consumption, especially considering that we are already consuming trace amounts of the compound when we consume cannabis.
 However, some experts have concerns about the laboratory methods being used to extract and produce delta-10 products.
 According to Reckles, “If Delta-10 products aren’t made with the proper knowledge, supervision, and testing, companies could be creating unsafe or illegal products.”